Cumulocity-IoT/cumulocity-smart-map-widget/README.md

-*  **Indoor Tracker ID:** This is indoor tracker device id which must be child device of a asset.
-If not provided then outdoor tracker will be used for asset tracking.
+*  **Indoor Tracker ID:** This is indoor tracker device id which must be child device of an asset.
+If not provided, then outdoor tracker will be used for asset tracking.

-*  **Outdoor Tracker ID:** This is outdoor tracker device id which must be child device of a asset.
+*  **Outdoor Tracker ID:** This is outdoor tracker device id which must be child device of an asset.
 If not provided, then asset's location will be used for tracking.